 Iaijutsu Strike (Ex)

-Also at 1st level, a samurai can perform a lightning quick iaijutsu strike against his opponent to inflict devastating wounds while drawing his sword.
+Beginning at 1st level, a samurai can perform a lightning quick iaijutsu strike against his opponent to inflict devastating wounds while drawing his sword.
 In order to use this ability, the samurai’s weapon must be sheathed.
-As a full-round action, the samurai makes a melee attack roll, if he successfully hits his opponent with an iaijutsu strike, his attack deals an additional +1d6 points of damage.
+As a standard action, the samurai makes a melee attack roll, if he successfully hits his opponent with an iaijutsu strike, his attack deals an additional +1d6 points of damage.
 This bonus damage increases by an additional +1d6 at 3rd level and every two levels thereafter to a maximum of +10d6 damage at 19th level.
 Any extra damage as a result of a successful iaijutsu strike is not multiplied by a critical hit nor by use of Vital Strike feats.
 After making an iaijutsu strike, a samurai takes a –4 penalty to his AC until his next turn, but his weapon is now drawn and he may continually to fight normally.
-Regardless of whether he hits his opponent with the iaijutsu strike, a samurai cannot use this ability on the same foe more than once per day unless he uses Sen to enhance his Iaijutsu Strike.
-When using his Sen to enhance his Iaijutsu strike, he may use it on the same enemy as much as he pleases.
-At 10th level, a samurai learns to focus faster and is able to make an iaijutsu strike as a standard action, and the penalty to his AC is reduced to –2.
+Regardless of whether he hits his opponent with the iaijutsu strike, a samurai cannot use this ability on the same foe more than once per day but may sheathe his weapon afterwards.
+At 10th level, the penalty to his AC is reduced to –2.
 Iaijutsu strike counts as any kenki technique for the purposes of performing a combo finisher.